Pencil: Grading and classification

 Although Conté/Thoreau's equivalence table is widely accepted, not all manufacturers follow it; for example, Faber-Castell uses a different equivalence table in its Grip 2001 pencils: 1 = 2B, 2 = B, 2½ = HB, 3 = H, 4 = 2H.

 Hardness test

-Graded pencils can be used for a rapid test that provides relative ratings for a series of coated panels but cannot be used to compare the pencil hardness of different coatings.
-This test defines a "pencil hardness" of a coating as the grade of the hardest pencil that does not permanently mark the coating when pressed firmly against it at a 45 degree angle.
+Graded pencils can be used for a rapid test that provides relative ratings for a series of coated panels, but cannot be used to compare the pencil hardness of different coatings.
+This test defines the "pencil hardness" of a coating as the grade of the hardest pencil that does not permanently mark the coating when pressed firmly against it at a 45-degree angle.
 For standardized measurements, there are Mohs hardness testing pencils on the market.